 Shop around by enquiring with a few local companies, ask for a trial/assessment drive, and meet an instructor if possible.

 At this point you might be thinking: ‘why should I trust what you say?’
 If there are so many unscrupulous companies out there, what makes us trustworthy?
-Quite simply, Training Mentor is a website run to protect consumers.
+Quite simply, protecting customers is our aim at TrainingMentor.co.uk.
 We don’t sell HGV courses so we’re not looking to make money from you.
-All our advice is impartial and written by industry experts with years of experience, and we’re here to help you, the trainee.
+All our advice is impartial and written by industry experts with years of experience.
+We’re here to help you, the trainee.

-Only considering companies with qualified instructors
+Don’t just consider companies with qualified instructors

-Looking for the cheapest option
+Don’t just look for the cheapest option

 HGV training courses don’t come cheap.
 On average, to gain a Category C licence you’re going to be spending £1500-£2000, including theory tests, medical etc. It can therefore be tempting to look for the cheapest option.
 Make sure you do your research though, if you book with a company based on price alone, you may end up failing your test multiple times and have to pay out for re-tests – in the region of £350-£400 each time.
 Buy the best HGV training course you can afford and use trusted customer feedback to find the best companies in your area.